aaron-grau/curic/rails/readings/parameter-conventions.md

 { "key" => "value2" }
 ```

 The last value wins.
-Rails discards any prior values.
+Rails overwrites any prior values.
 Note that Rails
 is the one which does this: the browser is happy to upload multiple
 values for the same name.